-christopher wimmer, partner
+christopher wimmer, founding partner

-Chris represents clients in complicated, high-stakes disputes.
-He advocates before trial and appellate courts and arbitration forums on behalf of individuals and entities operating in the Americas, Africa, Asia, and Europe, and active in the technology, private equity, financial services, and commercial sectors.
-Chris also dedicates a significant portion of his time to pro bono causes, and publishes articles on mental health issues, criminal sentencing, and civil procedure.
+For 13 years, Chris represented plaintiffs and defendants in an extensive range of complicated, high-stakes disputes.
+He advocated before state and federal trial and appellate courts and arbitration forums for clients operating in North and South America, Asia, Europe, and Africa, and active in the technology, manufacturing, commercial, retail, private equity, financial services, and entertainment sectors.
+Chris dedicated a significant portion of his time to pro bono causes, including asylum petitions and Supreme Court amicus briefs on prisoners’ rights and police brutality.
+He also contributed writing to magazines, law reviews, and books on mental health, criminal sentencing, and civil procedure.

-- Breach of commission agreement on IT services contract
+- Breach of contract

 Chris received his J.D. from Columbia University, where he was named a Harlan Fiske Stone Scholar, Jacquelin A. Swords Scholar, Solomon I. Sklar Scholar, Jacob Berger Fellow, Charles Evans Hughes Fellow, and Greer Fellow, and received the Paul R. Hays Prize and Parker School Certificate in International Law.
 He earned a dual B.A. in Molecular & Cell Biology and Rhetoric (with Honors) from the University of California, Berkeley.
-Chris is admitted to practice law in California and New York.
-See more on Super Lawyers and LinkedIn, or email him at email@example.com.